 • 1 teaspoon grade A maple syrup, optional

-• 1 teaspoon tamari, optional
+• 1 teaspoon tamari, optional (or soy sauce)

 • 1 bay leaf